How to Wash Hands Properly

 Wash Hands Properly

-Viruses spread easily.
-Hand washing prevents the spread of germs.
+Pathogens are opportunists and spread easily.
+Hand washing assists in preventing the spread of germs.
 It is very important in keeping yourself healthy.

 Scrub Germs Away:

-- If your hands are very dirty and the lather goes away quickly, it is filled up with pathogens.
-Since and repeat steps 1 and 2, until the lather remains after 30 seconds.
+3. If your hands are very dirty and the lather goes away quickly, the lather has filled up with pathogens.
+Rinse and repeat steps 1 and 2, until the lather remains after 30 seconds.

-- Make sure you wash between your fingers, on the backs of your hands, under your nails where germs like to hang out.
+4. Make sure you wash between your fingers, on the backs of your hands, under your fingernails where germs like to hang out.
 Don't forget your wrists!

 When to Wash Hands